IEA will have an active presence at vCIES 2021 hosting two workshops on Sunday 25th April and a special presentation on Thursday 29th April 2021.

 Workshop requirements: some knowledge about quantitative research methods is helpful but not necessary.
 For content - related questions contact firstname.lastname@example.org

-On Tuesday 29th April (from 5:00 - 6:30 pm, CET), Falk Brese and Nadine Twele (former IEA colleague) will present a paper on 'Teaching and learning during the “new normal” in education.
+On Thursday 29 April from 5:00 - 6:30 pm, CEST, Falk Brese and Nadine Twele (former IEA colleague) will present a paper on 'Teaching and learning during the “new normal” in education.
 Baseline indicators for remote learning from TIMSS 2019'.